GaigeKinsey/VerticalDissolve/README.md

 This shader allows you to dissolve objects in a vertical fashion, and provides several parameters to create unique transitions.

+Along with the new unity version update, the shader has also been updated to allow for horizontal dissolve with the new HorizontalDissolve.cs file.

+If you would like to randomize either of the shaders, RandoMaterial.cs is a new script that will give random values to create unique and interesting materials for you to dissolve!

 It can be edited through [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor) and contributions to the project are always welcome!

 ---